compactcode/compacted-collections/README.markdown

 # A sexier way to use google collections in your Java projects.

-compacted-collections brings the full power of object-oriented prgoramming to your Java collections.
+compacted-collections brings the full power of object-oriented programming to your Java collections.

 Modelled closely on the standard [Ruby](http://ruby-doc.org/core/classes/Array.html) library.